maidousj/maidousj.github.io/_posts/2019-08-15-DP-Stochastic-MAB.md

 [2] Cynthia Dwork, Moni Naor, Omer Reingold, Guy Roth- blum, and Salil Vadhan.
 On the complexity of differentially private data release: efficient algorithms and hardness re- sults.
 In *STOC*, pages 381–390, 2009.

 [3] Kamalika Chaudhuri.
 Topics in online learning: Lecture notes.
 2011.

+[4] Shipra Agrawal and Navin Goyal.
+Analysis of thompson sampling for the multi-armed bandit problem.
+In *COLT*, 2012.